Yi Sang: Byeon Dong-rim (卞東琳)

 Byeon Dong-rim (변동림), a writer introduced to Yi Sang by Gu Bon-woong, became his wife.
 Yi Sang and Byeon Dong-rim met in 1936 through this introduction.
 Only three months into their marriage, Yi Sang left for Tokyo alone, where his health sharply deteriorated.
 He was transferred to Tokyo Imperial University Hospital in a severe state, worsened by a sudden arrest.
 Upon hearing the news, Byeon Dong-rim traveled to Tokyo within two days.
 After just four months of marriage, Yi Sang died in her presence.

 Their feelings towards each other can be traced through Yi Sang's "Tokyo" (Donggyeong; 동경; 東京) and Byeon Dong-rim's "Moonlight Heart" (월하의 마음; 月下의 마음).
-According to Byeon Dong-rim's essay "Moonlight Heart," shortly before his death, Yi Sang reportedly said he wanted to eat "Senbikiya's melon."
+According to Byeon Dong-rim's essay "Moonlight Heart," shortly before his death, Yi Sang reportedly said he wanted to eat "Sembikiya's melon."
 Byeon Dong-rim went to buy the melon to fulfill Yi Sang's final request, but sadly, Yi Sang did not get to eat it.

 In later years, Byeon Dong-rim reflected on Yi Sang's death, stating, "He lived a most brilliant, enchanted life.
 The 27 years he spent on this earth were enough time for a genius to fully blossom and then fade away."